The Struggle to Juggle: Tips for Managing Multiple Diet Restrictions

 Kick the thought of perfection to the curb

-It is not possible, when blending multiple diet restrictions, to get things absolutely 100 percent perfect day upon day.
+When following multiple eating plans, it is not realistic to get things 100 percent perfect every day.
 Go easy on yourself.
 Consider small, gradual changes, as these are less overwhelming and will have a positive effect when followed consistently.

 Focus on the positive

 Look for things that are common to the various diet guidelines.
 Lean meats, skinless poultry, fish and eggs or egg whites are protein sources recommended across the board for most diets.
 Whole grains and legumes are no longer considered “taboo” on the kidney diet and are also recommended for managing diabetes and heart disease.
 Your dietitian can guide you on how to add these foods back into your diet without causing a spike in your phosphorus level.
-Though not a diet guideline, regular exercise, at the level approved by your physician, is typically recommended for the management of most health issues.
-Regular exercise helps reduce stress which in turn gives you a more positive outlook.
+Though not a diet guideline, regular exercise, at the level approved by your physician, is typically recommended for managing most health issues.
+Regular exercise helps reduce stress, which in turn can give you a more positive outlook.
 A positive outlook is key to focusing on the positives in life.